WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL/README.md

 Lunar/Elite Equipment, Void White/Red/Boss, Lunar Coins now use their own color.\
 Adds colored highlights for Tiers that were using the default one and Equipment.

 Elite Brass Contraptions projectiles match their color.
+(Disabled currently due to Sots changes to effect system)

 Geysers in Sulfur Pools and Abyssal Depths have different fluid color to match their environment.